josueduff/Bib-Number-Placement/README.md

 ## Diagrams.
 ### Finish line cross-section.
-If the camera was lower than 3.5 meters, the second rider from the right could have a partially occulted number.
+If the camera was lower than 3.5 meters, the rider on the right could have a partially occulted number.
 ![camera](diagram.png)

 ### Number placement.